 All applicants to degree, diploma, and certificate programs must take the placement assessment or qualify for a waiver as indicated below.
 The purpose of the placement assessment is to provide additional information in planning students' programs and determining appropriate level of placement for classes.
 It is not an entrance examination and will not deny admission to the College for any student.
-Applicants may schedule an appointment to take the placement assessment by contacting the Office of Admissions at 252-527-6223.
 Students requesting testing accommodations may contact the ADA counselor.
-The placement assessment requirement may be waived by the Director of Admissions and Enrollment Management upon receipt of official documentation if the applicant:
+The placement assessment requirement may be waived by the Enrollment Management Coordinator upon receipt of official documentation if the applicant:

-- A. Has satisfactorily completed one college level English and mathematics course at or above the developmental or vocational level at a regionally accredited college or university or - B. Has a recent (within past five years) official transcript grade point average (GPA) of 2.6 or higher from a high school that is legally authorized to operate in North Carolina.
+- A. Has satisfactorily completed one college level English and mathematics course at or above the developmental or vocational level at a regionally accredited college or university or - B. Has a recent (within past five years) official transcript grade point average (GPA) of 2.6 or higher from a high school that is legally authorized to operate in North Carolina. or - C. Has made the following minimum scores on the SAT or ACT:

-- C. Has made the following minimum scores on the SAT or ACT: - English: ACT Reading 20 OR ACT English 18 OR SAT Writing 500 OR SAT Critical Reading 500 - Math: ACT Math 22 OR SAT Math 500 - D. Has taken the Accuplacer, Asset, Compass, or NC's custom diagnostic placement assessment at another regionally accredited college within the past five years.
+English: ACT Reading 22 OR ACT English 18 OR SAT Writing 500 OR SAT Critical Reading 500

+Math: ACT Math 22 OR SAT Math 500 or

+D. Has taken the Accuplacer, Asset, Compass, or North Carolina's Diagnostic Assessment and Placement (NC DAP) test at another regionally accredited college within the past five years.